indralukmana/turbin3-capstone/documentations/00-curriculum.md

     - [x] Set `vault_account.unlock_strategy = 0` (Cooldown).
     - [x] Set `vault_account.mentor_approval_status = 0`.
     - [x] Test switching to solo mode.
-  - [ ] 8.
+  - [x] 8.
 Comprehensive Withdraw Tests:
-    - [ ] Test successful withdrawal (cooldown met, vault status = 1).
+    - [x] Test successful withdrawal (cooldown met, vault status = 1).
-    - [ ] Test successful withdrawal (mentor approved, vault status = 1).
+    - [x] Test successful withdrawal (mentor approved, vault status = 1).
-    - [ ] Test failure: attempt to withdraw before cooldown (vault status = 0 or
+    - [x] Test failure: attempt to withdraw before cooldown.
-          1 but time not met).
-    - [ ] Test failure: attempt to withdraw without mentor approval (vault status = 0 or 1 but approval not met).
+    - [x] Test failure: attempt to withdraw without mentor approval .
-    - [ ] Test failure: attempt to withdraw from a vault where status is still 0 (locked).
+    - [x] Test failure: attempt to withdraw from a vault where status is still 0 (locked).
-    - [ ] Test failure: attempt to withdraw by a non-owner.
+    - [x] Test failure: attempt to withdraw by a non-owner.
-- [ ] 9.
+- [x] 8.
 Error Handling
-  - [ ] 8a.
+  - [x] 8a.
 Review and refine custom errors in Anchor for all new instructions.
-  - [ ] 8b.
+  - [x] 8b.
 Ensure comprehensive error checks for edge cases and invalid states in all instructions.

+## Client Side DApp Development

-- [ ] 9.
+- [ ] 1.
 Off-chain Plan Storage Integration (Conceptual/Frontend Focus)
-  - [ ] 9a.
+  - [ ] 1a.
 Understand how the on-chain program interacts with the off-chain
         database (via plan hash).
-  - [ ] 9b.
+  - [ ] 1b.
 (Focus shifts to frontend/backend for actual integration).
-- [ ] 10.
+- [ ] 2.
 Frontend Integration
-  - [ ] 10a.
-Learn how to connect a frontend (e.g., React) to your Solana
+  - [ ] 2a.
+Learn how to connect a frontend (e.g., React) to your Solana program
-        program using Anchor client.
+        using Anchor client.
-  - [ ] 10b.
+  - [ ] 2b.
 Build UI for vault creation, plan submission, status display, and withdrawal.
-  - [ ] 10c.
+  - [ ] 2c.
 Build Mentor UI for reviewing and approving plans.

 ---